Frederick I of Prussia: Reign as King

+Frederick leveraged the recognizance of other nations to attempt to construct the legitimacy of his assumed royal title.
+In this, the English were his most willing diplomatic allies.
+They first sent an envoy to Berlin, who conformed to the new royal protocol.
+Thereafter, they sent an ambassador to Berlin, who ceremonially recognised Frederick as king.
+In exchange, Frederick provided England with troops during the War of the Spanish Succession, though he often withheld these until he received the ceremonial concessions he desired.

 His royalty was, in any case, limited to Prussia and did not reduce the rights of the Emperor in the portions of his domains that were still part of the Holy Roman Empire.
 In other words, while he was a king in Prussia, he was still only an elector under the suzerainty of the Holy Roman Emperor in Brandenburg.
 Legally, the Hohenzollern state was still a personal union between Brandenburg and Prussia.
 However, by the time Frederick crowned himself as king, the emperor's authority over Brandenburg (and the rest of the empire) was only nominal, and in practice it soon came to be treated as part of the Prussian kingdom rather than as a separate entity.
 His grandson, Frederick the Great, was the first Prussian king formally to style himself "King of Prussia" (from 1772 onwards).

 Frederick was a patron of the arts and learning.
 The Prussian Academy of Arts in Berlin was founded by Frederick in 1696, as was the Academy of Sciences in 1700, though the latter was closed down by his son as an economic measure; it was reopened in 1740 by his grandson, Frederick II.
 Frederick also appointed Jacob Paul von Gundling as Professor of History and Law at the Berlin Knights Academy in 1705, and as historian at the Higher Herald's Office in 1706.

-Frederick died in Berlin in 1713 and is entombed in the Berliner Dom.
+Frederick died in Berlin in 1713 and is entombed in the Berlin Cathedral.

 His grandson, Frederick the Great, referred to Frederick I as "the mercenary king", due to the fact that he greatly profited from the hiring of his Prussian troops to defend other territories, such as in northern Italy against the French.
 "All in all," he wrote of his grandfather, "he was great in small matters, and small in great matters."